 "Do this well, and I'll put you on the next ship home to Rome.
 And you are never, ever, to tell anyone of what actually happened."

 The soldiers did their job, kept their mouths shut, went back to Rome and were never heard from again.
 The disciples found the empty tomb, never guessed what had actually happened, and spread the new religion.
-The Jews gnashed their teeth, but kept them closed because they realized they had been outwitted by Pilate and were not about to admit that.
-Pilate took pleasure in his revenge, passed on in due course to other assignments, and eventually died.
+The Jewish leaders gnashed their teeth, but kept them closed because they realized they had been outwitted by Pilate and were not about to admit that.
+Pilate took pleasure in his revenge and in his postponement of a Jewish insurrection - for 37 years - and passed on in due course to other assignments, and eventually died.

 All the main participants in the events of that weekend behaved exactly in accord with their known characters.
 Nothing supernatural took place.
 This explanation for the empty tomb is perfectly rational; Pilate had it done.
 But the course of human history was changed for ever.

 ConclusionThe first part of this article reviews five arguments for the deity of Jesus and names one - his alleged resurrection - as the most critical.
 If that is proven, his deity is proven; and if he was God, then God exists.